 - It's balanced: Combining sweet tomatoes, fruity olive oil and tangy vinegar creates a balanced flavour profile.
 The addition of fresh herbs adds a touch of freshness and complexity.

 - It's simple to prepare: This recipe is quick and easy to make, with minimal preparation required.
 Slice the tomatoes, whisk the dressing ingredients, and assemble the salad.
-(If you're after other simple salad ideas - try my Greek lettuce salad or my Greek lentil salad - both are winners!).
+(If you're after other simple salad ideas - try my Greek lettuce salad, Greek cabbage salad, cucumber tomato salad or my Greek lentil salad - all are winners!).

-- It's versatile: This heirloom salad makes a great side dish or light lunch.
+- It's versatile: This heritage tomato salad makes a great side dish or light lunch.
 Add other vegetables, croutons, or even add your favourite cheese.
-Overall, this fresh heirloom tomato salad recipe is a delicious, easy-to-make summer side dish that highlights the natural flavour of the ingredients while offering a well-balanced taste.
+(I love serving this salad with crusty bread - so simple!).
+Overall, this salad recipe is a delicious, easy-to-make summer side dish that highlights the natural flavour of the ingredients while offering a well-balanced taste.

 Ingredients and substitutions

 - Heirloom tomatoes: this is the star of this dish.
-Look for a variety of fresh heirloom tomatoes (preferably in season during the summer months) in a mix of colours if you can.
+Look for a variety of fresh tomatoes (preferably in season during the summer months) in a mix of colours if you can.
 I'm also adding heirloom cherry tomatoes for an extra splash of colour to the dish.
-If you can't get hold of the heirloom variety, sub with vine-ripened tomatoes or Roma tomatoes.
+If you're looking for an heirloom tomato substitute, sub with vine-ripened tomatoes or Roma tomatoes.

 - Herbs: I'm opting for thyme, but you can use fresh basil (a classic combination, by the way!), oregano, marjoram or parsley for this delicious summer salad.